MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-get-started.md

 1. Once all CLU intents and entities are mapped to PVA topics, select **Done**.
     :::image type="content" source="media/advanced-clu-integration/clu-image8.png" alt-text="Add intents and entities and click Done to finish." border="false":::

-Once you’ve competed this procedure, your bot topics now appear in the PVA **Topics** pane.
+Once you’ve competed this procedure, your bot topics now appear in the Power Virtual Agents **Topics** pane.
 For more information, see [Managing topics](authoring-topic-management.md).

-## Manually map CLU intents and entities to PVA pre-built data types
+## Manually map CLU intents and entities to Power Virtual Agents pre-built data types

 ### To manually map intents: